 Areas of Practice

-Michael has more than thirty (30) years’ experience in representing clients in structuring and negotiating complex financing transactions and in protecting and exercising their rights thereunder.
-The predominant focus of his practice is in the areas of derivatives & structured products and in the financing or leasing of commercial aircraft and rolling stock, areas in which he is industry recognized as a leading lawyer.
+Michael has more than thirty (30) years’ experience in representing clients in structuring and negotiating complex financing transactions, in navigating applicable regulatory regimes and in protecting and exercising their rights thereunder.
+The predominant focus of his practice is in the areas of derivatives & structured products and in the financing or leasing of commercial aircraft, areas in which he is industry recognized as a leading lawyer.
 Many of the derivatives and structured product transactions in which he has a lead role are in the renewable energy and the secondary municipal markets.

 Derivatives & Structured Products

-Michael represents a broad array of clients, including major banks, money managers, hedge funds, and end-users, in a range of derivatives and structured products transactions, including: financial and commodity swaps; credit derivatives; synthetic CDOs; tender option bonds; municipal derivatives; and structured repo and securities lending transactions.
+Michael represents a broad array of clients, including major banks, money managers, hedge funds, and end-users, in a range of derivatives and structured products transactions, including: financial and commodity swaps; exchange traded derivatives, credit derivatives; synthetic CDOs; tender option bonds; municipal derivatives; and structured repo and securities lending transactions.
 In the secondary market for municipal securities, Michael represents several market leaders in all aspects of the tender option bond structure.
+Michael regularly advises clients on compliance with the regulatory aspects of derivatives including the complexities of Title VII of the Dodd Frank Act and of EMIR.

 Michael has particular experience with structuring and documenting off-exchange derivative transactions, and in handling the controversies that may arise from these transactions.
 His experience in this area dates back to 1987 and includes lead counsel roles in several litigation matters that have established market precedent.
 Many of these transactions have involved restructuring and protection of rights involving a bankrupt counterparty.